remarcmij/VSCodeTips/README.md

 If you do not really need to debug your program (e.g., by placing breakpoints) etc, you may prefer to run your program in a terminal window.
 You can open an Integrated Terminal as explained earlier and type:

-Make sure you in the same directory as the program you want to run.

 ```
 node prog.js
 ```

 Replace `prog.js` with the actual file name of your program.

+If you want to run your program in terminal window independent of VSCode you should make sure you are in the same directory as the program you want to run.

 ### Placing break points and inspecting variables